mrismanaziz/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## What do you do when you see a space man?
+Park your car, man.